SVX Documentation

 -H "Meeco-Subscription-Key: $API_SUBSCRIPTION_KEY"

-(Get API_SUBSCRIPTION_KEY by signing up for the API, then use the CLI tool to generate a User and access token.)
+(Get API_SUBSCRIPTION_KEY by for the API, then use the CLI tool to .)

 The response JSON object lists Templates under the item_templates key.
 Each Template object has a slot_ids list, which references Slots in the top-level slots list.